zetavm/zetavm/README.md

 ## More Information

-A recording of [talk about ZetaVM](https://eventil.com/presentations/5dszyA) given at PolyConf in July 2017 is available.
+A recording of a [talk about ZetaVM](https://eventil.com/presentations/5dszyA) given at PolyConf 2017 is available.

 For more information, see the documentation in the [docs](docs) directory: